 New Deduction Rules Change Home Office Calculus

-Nevertheless, I now think things work differently.
+Nevertheless, as my CPA friend pointed out, things work differently now.
 And the basic reason is itemized deductions just aren’t worth as much anymore.

 Second, and sort of related, the two largest components of the home expenses—mortgage interest and property taxes—may be limited even if someone does itemize.